University of Manchester – Planned Preventative Roof Maintenance

 Roof Surveys Using Drones

-At the University, there are certain buildings for Novus we are unable to physically access the roof area.
+At the University, there are certain buildings where we were unable to physically access the roof area.

 Historically, this has meant having to bring in a MEWP (Mobile Elevated Work Platform) to check the gutters and other areas of the roof.